solliancenet/microsoft-postgres-docs-project/docs/01_ai_extension.md

 The `azure_ai` extension's `azure_openai` schema enables the use of Azure OpenAI for creating vector embeddings for text values.
 Using this schema, you can [generate embeddings with Azure OpenAI](https://learn.microsoft.com/azure/ai-services/openai/how-to/embeddings) directly from the database to create vector representations of input text, which can then be used in vector similarity searches, as well as consumed by machine learning models.

 Embeddings are a technique of using machine learning models to evaluate how closely related information is.
-This allows for efficient identification of relationships and similarities between data, allowing algorithms to identify patterns and make accurate predictions.
+This technique allows for efficient identification of relationships and similarities between data, allowing algorithms to identify patterns and make accurate predictions.

 ### Set the Azure OpenAI endpoint and key

-Before you can use the `azure_openai` functions, you must configure the extension with your Azure OpenAI service endpoint and key.
-Navigate to your Azure OpenAI resource in the Azure portal and select the **Keys and Endpoint** item under **Resource Management** from the left-hand menu.
-Copy your endpoint and access key.
+Before using the `azure_openai` functions:

+1. Configure the extension with your Azure OpenAI service endpoint and key.

+2. Navigate to your Azure OpenAI resource in the Azure portal and select the **Keys and Endpoint** item under **Resource Management** from the left-hand menu.

+3. Copy your endpoint and access key.
 You can use either `KEY1` or `KEY2`.
 Always having two keys allows you to securely rotate and regenerate keys without causing service disruption.

 In the command below, replace the `{endpoint}` and `{api-key}` tokens with values you retrieved from the Azure portal, then run the commands from the `psql` command prompt to add your values to the configuration table.